haiku/buildtools/gcc/gcc/ada/doc/gnat_ugn/gnat_utility_programs.rst

     placed accordingly.

+    .. index:: --exclude-from-stubbing (gnattest)

+  :samp:`--exclude-from-stubbing={filename}`
+    Disables stubbing of units listed in `filename`.
+The file should contain corresponding spec files, one per line.

+  :samp:`--exclude-from-stubbing:{unit}={filename}`
+    Same as above, but corresponding units will not be stubbed only when testing specified `unit`.

     .. index:: --validate-type-extensions (gnattest)

   :samp:`--validate-type-extensions`
-    Enables substitution check: run all tests from all parents in order to check substitutability in accordance with LSP.
+    Enables substitution check: run all tests from all parents in order to check substitutability in accordance with the Liskov substitution principle (LSP).

     .. index:: --skeleton-default (gnattest)